-84. The subproject was selected based on the selection criteria in the environmental assessment and review framework (EARF) of Second CRDP.
-Table 15 below is a summary of the assessment of compliance with the subproject selection criteria under Second CRDP.
+94. The subproject was selected based on the selection criteria in the environmental assessment and review framework (EARF) of Second CRDP.
+Table 16 below is a summary of the assessment of compliance with the subproject selection criteria under the project.

-Table 15: Compliance matrix with subproject selection criteria
+Table 16: Compliance matrix with subproject selection criteria

-Criteria Remarks 1) Complies with all requirements of relevant national, state and Being complied on local laws, rules and regulations. ongoing basis.
-2) Complies with all requirements of ADB Safeguards Policy Statement (SPS) 2009, and follow procedures set down in the EARF.
-Being complied on ongoing basis.
+Table 16: Compliance matrix with subproject selection criteria Criteria Remarks 1) • Being complied on local laws, rules and regulations. ongoing basis.
+2) Complies with all requirements of ADB Safeguards Policy Being complied on Statement (SPS) 2009, and follow procedures set down in the ongoing basis.
+EARF.
 3) Does not trigger environmental category A per ADB SPS.
-In particular, does not encroach any sensitive areas and/or critical habitats per definition of ADB SPS, and does not cause significant adverse environmental impacts that are irreversible, diverse, or unprecedented, which may affect an area larger than the sites or facilities subject to physical works.
-Complied.
-4) Does not include and/or involve any activities listed in ADB's Prohibited Investment Activities List (Appendix 5 of ADB SPS).
+In Complied. particular, does not encroach any sensitive areas and/or critical habitats per definition of ADB SPS, and does not cause significant adverse environmental impacts that are irreversible, diverse, or unprecedented, which may affect an area larger than the sites or facilities subject to physical works.
+4) Does not include and/or involve any activities listed in ADB's Complied.
+Prohibited Investment Activities List (Appendix 5 of ADB SPS).
 These activities do not qualify for ADB's financing.
+O a mana li a al 5) Avoids any work in or near environmentally sensitive locations, Complied. including sites with national or international designation for nature C) conservation, cultural heritage, or any other reason.
+Complied 6) Does not result in destruction of or encroachment onto physical cultural resources such as archaeological monuments; heritage Complied. sites; and movable or immovable objects, sites, structures, groups of structures, and natural features and landscapes that have archaeological, paleontological, historical, architectural, religious, aesthetic, or other cultural significance.
+7) Alignments or project locations avoid or minimize, when Complied.
+Included in ' ' avoidance is not possible, the cutting of trees.
+Include provisions the environmental for compensatory plantation at ten trees per every tree to be cut. management plan (EMP).
+8) Reflects inputs from public consultation and disclosure for site Complied.
+Also, to be selection. complied in future consultations.
+The initial environmental examination (IEE) provides for this criterion.
+9) All the road works shall be designed to blend in with the Complied. environment.
+Compilou.
+10 Does not lead to alteration of surface water hydrology of Complied.
+Included , streams/waterways that may result in increased sediment load in the EMP. due to erosion from construction sites. l

+Criteria Remarks 11) Provides for appropriate protection/mitigation measures to address noise impacts on adjoining communities, especially sensitive receptors as schools/hospitals along the roads.
 Complied.
-5) Avoids any work in or near environmentally sensitive locations, including sites with national or international designation for nature conservation, cultural heritage, or any other reason.
-Complied.
-6) Does not result in destruction of or encroachment onto physical cultural resources such as archaeological monuments; heritage sites; and movable or immovable objects, sites, structures, groups of structures, and natural features and landscapes that have archaeological, paleontological, historical, architectural, religious, aesthetic, or other cultural significance.
-Complied.
-7) Alignments or project locations avoid or minimize, when avoidance is not possible, the cutting of trees.
-Include provisions for compensatory plantation at ten trees per every tree to be cut.
-Complied.
 Included in the EMP.
-8) Reflects inputs from public consultation and disclosure for site selection.
-Complied.
-Also, to be complied in future consultations.
-The IEE provides for this criterion.
-9) environment.
-Complied.
-Does not lead to alteration of surface water hydrology of streams/waterways that may result in increased sediment load due to erosion from construction sites. in the EMP.
-Provides for appropriate protection/mitigation measures to address noise impacts on adjoining communities, especially sensitive receptors as schools/hospitals along the roads.
-Complied.
-Included in the EMP.
 12) Ensure requirements for drainage maintenance measures are incorporated into the operations and maintenance manual and suitable budget allowed for to ensure ongoing performance of measures.
 Complied.
 Included in the EMP.

-Criteria Remarks 13) For subproject components that may affect natural streams or rivers, all comments and advice received from PMCU, PIU, design engineers, and appropriate departments are incorporated into the planning, design and construction of the subprojects as far as practicable.
+13) For subproject components that may affect natural streams or rivers, all comments and advice received from PMCU, PIU, design engineers, and appropriate departments are incorporated into the planning, design and construction of the subprojects as far as practicable.
 Being complied on ongoing basis.
 14) Provides for appropriate protection/mitigation measures to address noise impacts on adjoining communities, especially sensitive receptors as schools/hospitals along the roads.
 Complied.
 Included in the EMP.
 15) Ensure requirements for drainage maintenance measures are incorporated into the operations and maintenance manual and suitable budget allowed for to ensure ongoing performance of measures.
 Complied.
 Included in the EMP.
 16) Ensures detailed designs and environmental safeguards conditions are included in the planning.
 Complied.
 Included in the EMP.
 17) Provides for (i) capacity building of PIU staff composting plant operation and maintenance, and (ii) market study on the users of compost to assess sustainability of the demand for such compost.
+Complied.
+Included in the EMP.